 Remove the letters from the backing and place on the wooden plaque.
 Rub the letters onto the plaque to make sure they stick, then remove the transfer paper.

-Now that you have your stencil set up, you paint!
+Now that you have your stencil set up for your Cricut wood sign, you paint!

 Here’s where I’m going to make a confession.
 I think I had something besides snacks on the brain when I did this ENTIRE tutorial.
 So instead of a Man Snack sign, I made a Man Drinks sign.
 But it proves my point that this method is versatile!